The best jobs for ISFJ personality types

 Here are a few jobs most ISFJs should avoid:

-To help you find the right job for your personality, we gave you a list of top ISFJ career options.
+To help you find the right job for your personality traits, we gave you a list of top ISFJ career options.

-Our list included administrative assistants, paralegals, social workers, nursing practitioners, and childcare workers.
+Our list included administrative assistants, paralegals, social workers, nursing practitioners, childcare workers, and others.

 Finally, we shared some of the careers that most ISFJs should avoid.